omercankoc/swift-handbook/Sources/StructAndClass.md

 # Structures and Classes
+Can be used in both:
-- Definable, storage or computed properties, functions and clousures.
+- Storage or computed properties, functions and clousures.
-- Initial state can be defined with init().
-- Both can be used with subscript.
+- Initialization and Deinitialization.
-- Both can inherit properties and functions.
+- Inheritance and Protocols.
-- Both can extend their functionality with the help of Extensions.
+- Extensions.
-- Both can comply with Protocols to provide functionality.

 But Classes have additional capabilities that Structures don’t have:
 - Classes can pass on their properties and functions with the help of inheritance.
 - Classes allows you to check and interpret a class instance at runtime.
-- Classes are reference types and structures are value types.
 - Classes can be used with Objective C. Structs cannot be used with Objective-C.

 However, Structures also have some advantages:
-- Structures are kept in memory with stack logic, so when data is wanted to be read, it is read faster.
-But classes are stored randomly in memory.
-When you try to read data due to irregular storage, it takes longer to read.
+- Structures are kept in memory with stack logic, so when data is wanted to be read, it is read faster (Value Type).
+But classes are stored randomly in memory (Referance Type).
 - Structures do not cause RAM problems.
 - Structures are atomic (thread safe), Classes are non-atomic.

-Thread Safe; It is a concept that protects the current thread's resource against possible errors that may occur as a result of inconsistencies that may arise if more than one thread can access/use a single resource at the same time, and provides this for all threads using that resource.
+Thread Safe: It is a concept that protects the current thread's resource against possible errors that may occur as a result of inconsistencies that may arise if more than one thread can access/use a single resource at the same time, and provides this for all threads using that resource.

 Value Type: Get Stored on Stack Memory.
 Each instance keeps a unique copy of its data.
 A type that creates a new instance (copy) when assigned to a variable or constant, or when passed to a function.
 (Int, Float, Double, String, Tuple, Array, Dicitonary, Set, Struct, Enum.)